Noble gas compound: History and background

+Walther Kossel in 1916 predicted theoretically, on the basis of ionization energy, that xenon fluoride and krypton fluoride can be made.
+Partly based on Kossel, Andreas von Antropoff argued in 1924 theoretically that the noble gases should be placed in group 8b, rather than group 18, and thus potentially reactive.
+Until 1933, he also attempted to experimentally produce noble gas compounds, unsuccessfully.

 In 1933, Linus Pauling predicted that the heavier noble gases would be able to form compounds with fluorine and oxygen.
 Specifically, he predicted the existence of krypton hexafluoride (KrF6) and xenon hexafluoride (XeF6), speculated that XeF8 might exist as an unstable compound, and suggested that xenic acid would form perxenate salts.
 Quantum-chemical calculations subsequently supported Pauling's speculation, suggesting that bonding in a (then-hypothetical) noble gas compound would resemble bonding in the well-known trihalogenide ions, although these were ignored by the broader chemistry community.
-By 1960, no compound with a covalently bound noble gas atom had yet been synthesized.
+Pauling later retracted his hypothesis, claming in 1961 that "Xenon is completely unreactive chemically".
+On Pauling's suggestion, Yost and Kaye in 1933 attempted and failed to make xenon react with fluorine, though Rudolf Hoppe in 1962 would use a modified version of their approach to make XeF2 for the first time.

 In June 1962, Neil Bartlett gave the first creditable report of a noble gas compound.
-Bartlett had noticed that the highly oxidising compound platinum hexafluoride ionised O2 to O2+.
-As the ionisation energy of O2 to O2+ (1165 kJ mol^{−1}) is nearly equal to the ionisation energy of Xe to Xe+ (1170 kJ mol^{−1}), he tried the reaction of Xe with PtF6.
+Bartlett had noticed that the highly oxidising compound platinum hexafluoride ionised O2 to O_{2}+.
+As the ionisation energy of O2 to O_{2}+ (1165 kJ mol^{−1}) is nearly equal to the ionisation energy of Xe to Xe+ (1170 kJ mol^{−1}), he tried the reaction of Xe with PtF6.
 This yielded a crystalline product, xenon hexafluoroplatinate, whose formula was proposed to be Xe+[PtF6]-.